This is a short list of our most frequently asked questions. For

 aware of that sometimes it is impossible to foresee.

 Q: How many credits in Generic and Transferable Skills (GTS) do I need to take?

 A: For doctoral students enrolled after 1 September 2012 15 HEC of the GTS curriculum is mandatory.
 9 HEC shall be finalized before the licentiate degree.
-Note: The courses Teaching, Learning & Evaluation (GFOK020), Career Planning (GFOK010) and Sustainable development: values, technology in society, and the researcher (GFOK105) OR Research Ethics & Sustainable Development (GFOK025) must be part of the 9 HEC taken before the licentiate.
+Note: The courses Teaching, Learning & Evaluation (GFOK020), Career Planning (GFOK010) and Sustainable development: values, technology in society, and the researcher (GFOK105) must be part of the 9 HEC taken before the licentiate.

 The doctoral student shall also give an oral popular science